 Gently winding the sash clamp up until it pinched the bezel.
 Deep breath and a little more pressure saw the bezel slide down the crystal and snap into place.
 Sucess!

 Now, I’ll let you into a little secret here (but don’t tell anyone!)
-I figured that as the bezel was going to be so tight, a little lubrication wouldn’t hurt and so in true porn star fashion, I wiped a little saliva around the ring……
+I figured that as the bezel was going to be so tight, a little lubrication wouldn’t hurt, so I wiped a little saliva around the casing……

 Big mistake.
 The bezel snapped on lovely, but seconds later the inside of the crystal fogged up completely.
 Duh!
 Off it came again.
 I dried everything with a hair dryer on low and second time around, perfectly dry, it snapped into place just fine.
 Oh, the mistakes us amateurs make!